rufousJr/warpwoofwimble/content/pages/Ys/emily.md

 	> Told: take this.
 	> Eat this.

 There are many spiritual turns of phrase in the song, and some Christian imagery.
-The Pharisees, important figures of Judeo-Christian history, and pharoahs, characters in texts of the Abhramic religions, make appearances in the first verse, and, in the quoted lines, the allusion is to the (Christian) sacrament of the Eucharist.
-In the middle of the song, the tugboats, dividing the waters, play the role of the Firmament from the story of the Creation (Genesis 1:6).
+The Pharisees, important figures of Judeo-Christian history, and the songbird-hunting pharoahs, characters in texts of the Abhramic religions, make appearances in the first verse, and, in the quoted lines, the allusion is to the (Christian) sacrament of the Eucharist.

+There are two possible allusions to the story of the Creation: in the middle of the song, the tugboats, dividing the waters, play the role of the Firmament (*Genesis 1:6--8*); and the category "everything with wings" recalls the very general selection of creatures described in *Genesis 1:20--23*.

-## Literary borrowing ##
+## The influence of Nabokov ##

 !!! lyrics ""
 	> My clay-colored motherlessness rangily reclines ---